Doctor Stranger: Production and broadcast

 Director Jin Hyuk previously directed Brilliant Legacy (2009), City Hunter (2011), Master's Sun (2013).
 Co-screenwriter Park Jin-woo previously wrote Conspiracy in the Court (2007) and The Kingdom of the Winds (2008).

-In China, the online streaming rights for drama were sold for $80,000 per episode and the drama was made available for online streaming on both Youku and Tudou where it received 330 million and 50 million views, respectively.
-As of July 7, 2014 it has been streamed close to 400 million times.
-Due to the drama's success in China there are currently plans to edit the drama into a film and release it theatrically exclusively in China with an alternate ending.
+In China, the online streaming rights for drama were sold for $80,000 per episode.
+The drama was made available for online streaming on both Youku and Tudou where it received 330 million and 50 million views, respectively.
+As of July 7, 2014, it has been streamed close to 400 million times.
+Due to the drama's success in China, there were plans to edit the drama into a film and release it theatrically exclusively in China with an alternate ending.
 According to the website DailyNK, which reports on North Korea-related issues, the drama was highly popular among North Korean youth who would obtain it illegally at the jangmadang (markets).